Blog

 What are the HIPAA identifiers?

-HIPAA identifiers or personally identifiable information (PII) refers to any data in a medical record that can be used to identify an individual.
+HIPAA identifiers refer to specific attributes of patient data that can be used to identify an individual.
 Healthcare organizations or service providers use, create, or disclose these identifiers during the course of treatment.
+They may contain direct or quasi-identifiers and can exist in electronic format, on paper, or another medium.

-Passports or social security numbers are direct identifiers – these can be used to identify a person directly, and more than one individual does not possess the same direct identifier.
+Passports or social security numbers are direct identifiers these can be used to identify a person directly, and no two individuals share the same direct identifier.
+Race, gender, or name are examples of quasi-identifiers combining two or more of these can be used to identify an individual.

 Here’s a tool to determine whether you’re a covered entity: